In this post, we will learn how to drive a semi-automatic scooter.

 we should replace wind filters and oil filters on time.

 If the carburetor likes the “heart” of the engine, the wind filter will be like the “lung” of the bike.
 A dirty wind filter will fail to provide the correct amount of air for the carburetor.
 This will cause the motorbike to consume a lot of fuel and not good in performance.
-For the oil filter, it’s function is to sieve and get rid of contaminants that could be harmful to the engine
+The oil filter, ’s function is to sieve and get rid of contaminants that could be harmful to the engine

 You might like to watch this video: